gatlin/alm-template/README.md

 - `dist` - takes the file created by `make`, uglifies it, and puts it in the `dist` directory.
 It also concatenates all JavaScript files in `static/vendor` and creates a `dist/vendor.js` file.
+It also copies any CSS assets to `dist/css`.

 - `clean` - deletes build artifacts.

 - `serve` - serves the top-level directory at `localhost:3000`.
+Notably it reroutes any requests to `dist` to `static` for development ease.

 # Project structure